 - We will need to be accessible to the seller's agent and seller (although not directly) during the entire process, as things can move very quickly. - Try to meet the needs of the seller.
 Are they looking for a quicker closing date or a longer timeframe? - In a sellers' market, avoid making a complicated offer that is full of contingencies and specific requests.
 When sellers have the advantage of multiple offers to choose from, they are unlikely to look at offers that are burdened by high demands. - Remember that the highest offers aren't always the best offers.
-I can help you identify other negotiation tactics.

-BUYERS' BUILDING BLOCKS Offer price may not be the most important factor to a seller. ■What if your first (or second or third) offer isn't accepted?
+We can help you identify other negotiation tactics.
+What if your first (or second or third) offer isn't accepted?
 When you have your heart set on a home and have already mentally moved in, it can be emotionally draining to make an offer only to have it be rejected.
 We may be able to negotiate new terms, but when multiple offers are present, we may not get the opportunity.
 In a low-inventory sellers' market, it's not uncommon for would-be buyers to make offers on several properties before one is accepted.
-Should you find yourself in this position, there are things we can do to make sure you're not repeatedly losing out to other buyers: - Consider expanding your search to include a nearby area - Reframe your priorities so that you can be crystal clear on the must-haves versus the nice-to-haves - Work with me to determine an area's "sweet spot" price before placing your bid - Consider a fixer-upper and whether a renovation loan may be an option ■ Knowing the ins and outs of contingencies When you're searching for homes, you may find yourself falling for properties labeled "active contingent" - but what does contingent mean?
+Should you find yourself in this position, there are things we can do to make sure you're not repeatedly losing out to other buyers: - Consider expanding your search to include a nearby area - Reframe your priorities so that you can be crystal clear on the must-haves versus the nice-to-haves - Work with us to determine an area's "sweet spot" price before placing your bid - Consider a fixer-upper and whether a renovation loan may be an option Knowing the ins and outs of contingencies When you're searching for homes, you may find yourself falling for properties labeled "active contingent" - but what does contingent mean?
 A contingent property is still available for showings, but it's under contract with another buyer.
-Here are some common contingencies: • Contingent, subject to inspection The buyer and seller have signed a purchase agreement, but the buyer is allowed to cancel if the buyer does not like the results of the home inspection. • Contingent, sale of another property The buyer and seller have signed a purchase agreement, but the buyer is allowed to cancel if the buyer's own home does not sell.
-Contingent, subject to third party approval The seller's lender must approve the sale if the sale proceeds will not be sufficient to pay off the seller's mortgage loan.
-This is sometimes called a short sale.
-Contingent, subject to statutory rescission For most condos and townhomes, the buyer has a right to cancel the purchase agreement after reviewing documents related to the condo or townhome association.
+Here are some common contingencies: - Contingent, subject to inspection The buyer and seller have signed a purchase agreement, but the buyer is allowed to cancel if the buyer does not like the results of the home inspection. - Contingent, sale of another property The buyer and seller have signed a purchase agreement, but the buyer is allowed to cancel if the buyer's own home does not sell. - Contingent, subject to third party approval The seller's lender must approve the sale if the sale proceeds will not be sufficient to pay off the seller's mortgage loan.
+This is sometimes called a short sale. - Contingent on seller finding their next home.
+The seller signs a purchase agreement as the buyer of another home.
 NOTE: There are other contingencies, including financial contingencies.
-Ask me for insights.
+Ask us for insights.